grp-bork/LDG_Eriksson_Schiller_2025/Data/README_Data.txt

 Summary:
 Contextual information about samples in Microbeatlas_taxonomic_profile.csv.zip, obtained and curated from the Microbeatlas database.

-Used in: FigS7_Europe_seasonality_JS.R
+Used in: FigS11_Europe_seasonality_JS.R
-Associated Figure: Supplementary Fig. S7
+Associated Figure: Supplementary Fig. S11

 --------------------------------------------------------------------------------

-External Datasets (Not Included)
+External Datasets (Not Included in this repo but publicly accessible)
 --------------------------------------------------------------------------------

 mOTUs4 taxonomic profile